 Appearance:

 There are fools who think that upon spotting a Salwar that they are seeing naught but an overlarge walrus.
 This illusion is dispelled when one comes close enough to see the beast’s eyes, which speak of both malicious intelligence, and unfathomed madness.
-As large as little over four yards in length, and as much as five tons, they are much larger then their more common predecessor.
-In place of the formidable tusks, the salwar is armed with a maw filled with fangs that would give a shark pause.
+As large as four yards in length, and as weighing as much as five tons, they dwarf their walrus kin.
+In place of tusks, the salwar is armed with a maw filled with fangs that would give a shark pause.

 Origin

-There are powers on Neyathis who are wholly hostile to humanity and the other younger races, for it was their world alone before their coming.
-The deities of the younger gods seized the world and seeded it with their children and the older gods, much like the older peoples, were pushed into the vast wildernesses of the world.
+There are powers on Neyathis who are wholly hostile to humanity and the other younger races, for it was their world first.
+The Younger Gods seized the world and seeded it with their children and the elder gods, along with their followers, were pushed into the vast wilderness of the world.

 Normally, they are a threat only to whales, seals and those few stalwart souls who venture into the chill seas of the south.
 When Winter extends its chill hand to the warmer latitudes, the range of the Salwar expands and they begin to threaten the sea-lanes of the more civilized lands, especially those of Stoneholt.